NormanSamsudin/serverpod-beginner/README.md

-# Serverpod Recipe Generator
+# Food Court RAG Assistant

-A full-stack Dart application using Serverpod backend and Flutter frontend with AI recipe generation powered by Google Gemini and Firebase Authentication.
+A full-stack Dart application using Serverpod backend and Flutter frontend with AI-powered food recommendations using **RAG (Retrieval-Augmented Generation)**, Google Gemini embeddings, and Firebase Authentication.

 ## 🚀 Quick Start